ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 lifetime property of a Message.
 Sending a Message with Message Properties inconsistent with the Selection Properties of the Connection yields an error.

-The following Message Context Parameters are supported:
+The following Message Properties are supported:

 ### Lifetime {#msg-lifetime}